If feeling at ease with change is the destination, here is a journey planner

 Your way through Chaos Corner, the options you test and the idea that drives you on to Experiment Expressway will also be unique to you.
 It has to be that way, if it isn’t then getting to that Point of Ease will either take longer or not happen at all.

-Having made your way to Point of Ease it is worth reflecting on what you have discovered about your ability to deal with change, your resilience and resourcefulness.
+Having made your way to Point of Ease it is worth reflecting on what you've discovered about your ability to deal with change, your resilience and resourcefulness.
 Knowing these things will support you when you next need to make your way here.

 Take care of you.